krisvanrens/lox-lang/CHALLENGES.md

 ## Chapter 4

 1. The lexical grammars for Haskell and Python are not regular, because they use indentation space as an active part of it.
 2. In Coffeescript, parentheses for function calls are optional.
 This means the lexical grammar rules must be such that the space is mandatory, even when using parentheses.
-In C, a preprocessor macro expects _no_ space between the macro name and the parentheses of the parameter list.
-In Ruby `%w()` syntax, a space must be escaped.
+In C function macros, the preprocessor expects _no_ space between the macro name and the parentheses of the parameter list.
+In Ruby the same holds as for CoffeeScript.
 3. Multiline strings, or perhaps multiline comments.
 4. Done (including nesting).
 Nesting is slightly more difficult because it requires recursion.